What Is An Animal Cell? Find out about animal cells, and the difference between animal and plant cells.

 - Animal cells lack the hard cell wall and chloroplasts that are present in plant cells.
-They also lack the large, single vacuole present in plant cells, but may have several smaller vacuoles.
+They also lack the large, single vacuole present in plant cells.

 In this article, we’ll discover: the two main types of cell; what an animal cell is; how big animal cells are; and the differences between animal cells and plant cells.

 All living things are made of cells.
 Whether plant, animal or bacterium: if it’s a living organism, it’s made up of at least one cell!